dymynyc/acidlisp/README.md

 reflection.
 I wanted it to feel dynamic.
 Pretty sure I need this for the interpreter anyway.
 It would also enable garbage collection.
 I don't want to enforce GC but sometimes it's useful.

+I say "class" but of course I'm not gonna have actual class definitons. that would be most uncool. obviously you just create object literals and the "classes" are implied.
+This would also work for creating closure scopes, when needed.

 ### 22/4/2020